13th Waffen Mountain Division of the SS Handschar (1st Croatian): Composition

 Sources differ regarding the division's initial composition.
-Pavlowitch states that sixty percent of its recruits were Muslims and the rest were Yugoslav Volksdeutsche who made up the majority of its officers and non-commissioned officers (NCOs).
-Tomasevich states that it was formed with 23,200 Muslims and 2,800 Croats, with mostly German officers.
-He further states it was the largest of the Muslim SS divisions with 26,000 men.
+Pavlowitch states that sixty per cent of its recruits were Muslims and the rest were Yugoslav Volksdeutsche, who made up the majority of its officers and non-commissioned officers (NCOs).
+Tomasevich states that its planned complement was 23,200 Muslims and 2,800 Croats, with mostly German officers.
 Lepre indicates that the division's prescribed strength was reduced from 26,000 to 21,000, and Cohen states that the division achieved a maximum strength of 17,000 in April 1944.
 The division had a Muslim imam for each battalion other than the all-German signal battalion.
 For about six months the division included about 1,000 ethnic Albanians from Kosovo and the Sandžak region who made up the 1st Battalion of the 2nd Regiment, which later became the 1st Battalion of the 28th Regiment (I/28).

-By the time the division had completed its training, it was still about one third below its designated strength in both officers and NCOs, and its officer corps remained almost entirely German.
+By the time the division had completed its training, it was still about one-third below its designated strength in both officers and NCOs, and its officer corps remained almost entirely German.
 Most of the officers and NCOs were drawn from replacement units of other Waffen-SS divisions.

 Formation, training and mutiny

 The division was initially sent to southern France for formation and training, where it was accommodated mainly in towns and villages in the Aveyron and Lozère départements.
 For a long period after its official formation, the division was unnamed and was referred to as the "Kroatische SS-Freiwilligen-Division" (Croatian SS-Volunteer Division) or the "Muselmanen-Division" (Muslim Division).
-The decision by the Waffen-SS to form and train the division outside Bosnia was contrary to advice given by the NDH's German plenipotentiary general, Edmund Glaise von Horstenau.
+The decision by the Waffen-SS to form and train the division outside Bosnia was contrary to the advice given by the NDH's German plenipotentiary general, Edmund Glaise von Horstenau.
 This advice soon proved prophetic.

 On 9 August 1943, Oberst Karl-Gustav Sauberzweig took command of the division from von Oberwurzer.
 Sauberzweig transferred to the Waffen-SS and was appointed to the rank of SS-Oberführer.
-He was a Prussian who had been decorated as an eighteen-year-old company commander during World War I, and had served as a regimental commander during the early stages of Operation Barbarossa before being wounded.
+He was a Prussian who had been decorated as an eighteen-year-old company commander during World War I and had served as a regimental commander during the early stages of Operation Barbarossa before being wounded.
 A "proven leader of men", he spoke no Serbo-Croatian but quickly gained the lasting respect and affection of the men of the division.